-11.2 Inspection and Audit.
+9.2 Inspection and Audit.

-Contractor agrees that the relevant books, records, including, without limitation, relevant accounting procedures and practices of contractor or its subcontractors, financial statements and supporting documentation, and documentation related to the work product shall be subject, at any reasonable time, to inspection, examination, review, audit, and copying at any office or location of contractor for such records may be found with or without notice by the County or its representatives.
+Contractor agrees that the relevant books, records, including, without limitation, relevant accounting procedures and practices of contractor or its subcontractors, financial statements and supporting documentation, and documentation applicable to the performance of Services under this Agreement may be subject, at any reasonable time, to inspection, examination, review, audit, and copying at any office or location of contractor where such records may be found with or without notice by the County or its representatives.
 With regard to any federal funding, any relevant federal agency or any of their authorized representatives may inspect or audit as set forth in this Agreement.
 All subcontracts shall reflect requirements of this section.

-11.3 Period of Retention.
+9.3 Period of Retention.